lucidrains/nuwa-pytorch/README.md

 - [ ] make VQGan able to accept custom VGG for LPAPs loss (audio)
 - [ ] add reversible networks and feedforward chunking, a la Reformer, to save on memory
 - [ ] allow for variable lengthed videos in sparse 3dna non-causal attention
+- [ ] add shift token in decoder for cheap powerful RPE

 ## Citations